aswathr18/i3/README.md

 * To find class name to use for assigning certain applications to certain windows, run $xprop, and click on the application.
+Then select the text in WM_CLASS(STRING) - Ex "google-chrome", "daedalus mainnet".

 * To control audio install pavucontrol
 $sudo apt install pavucontrol